“… I’ve had what seems like hundreds of female friends, ever since I was in my mid-teens.”

 “It is not my fault I was lied to.
 Got it.”

 “Secondly, I want you to understand something, and I mean really understand and accept it.
-That is ‘you are as worth of love as anyone’.”
+That is ‘you are as worthy of love as anyone’.”

 “I am as worthy of love as anyone.”